adrian-sw-dev/Customer-Accounts-Aggregation/README.md

 The application need to be imported as a maven project in the IDE.

-Java 11 version is used.
-You can change that by modify <java.version> tag in the pom.xml file.

 The application uses an embedded database (Apache Derby) to store information.
 There are 3 tables in the database:  customers, accounts and transactions.